CLICK the gallery above to see who comes on top each century

 With the new season virtually upon us, everyone's got their crystal balls out right now trying to predict what will happen in the glorious four professional divisions of the English footballing pyramid.
 But no one truly knows what's in store.
 Except for one dedicated hero among us.

-Reddit user Lorf_Yimzo decided to consult the next best thing to a simulator and run his version of Football Manager 2015 for a thousand years, in order to see what the famed computer game would come up with for England's divisions.
+Back in 2015 Reddit user Lorf_Yimzo decided to consult the next best thing to a simulator and run his version of Football Manager 2015 for a thousand years, in order to see what the famed computer game would come up with for England's divisions.
 It took him 58 days to get all the way through to 3015, but we think you'll agree it was completely worth it.

 The key winners of the next millennium were Bramall Lane's finest Sheffield United, who notched up 168 titles, also registering the highest Premier League points total of 101 in the epic 2374/75 season.
 The FA Cup was dominated by Burnley, who won it 101 times - they also were the second most-successful team in the Premier League and the most consistent club, spending 982 seasons in the top flight.
 Meanwhile, Real Madrid continued to dominate Europe, winning 108 Champions League titles - presumably including the long-awaited 'La Centésima', while Lazio were the 48-time winners of the Europa League - which we're not sure is something they'd be pleased or disappointed about.